DanHodges/TheologicalDictionary/christ-messiah.md

 # Christ, Messiah
-Definition of Christ, Messiah coming soon.
+The definition of Christ, Messiah is coming soon!